C.J. Wilcox had to wait longer than most for this opportunity.

 As a result, Wilcox returned to UW for his senior season.
-He led the team with 18.3 points a game and was named second-team all-Pac-12 Conference, but the Huskies finished with a 17-15 record and missed the postseason.
+He led the team with 18.3 points per game and was named second-team all-conference, but the Huskies finished with a 17-15 record and missed the postseason.

 Wilcox isn’t sure if his final year at UW helped his stock or hurt it.